A new spin on community sport

 When Robert Garrett and a couple of friends thought up the Stan Alberts Shield Indigenous Cricket Carnival, there were a lot of football carnivals around.
 There was nothing for cricket.

-A man swings a cricket bat as a white ball goes past him.
-To the right a man wearing wicketkeeping gloves crouches
+A man swings a cricket bat as a white ball goes past.
+To the right, a man wearing wicketkeeping gloves and pads crouches

 The carnival became an annual event, growing in popularity to 38 teams participating before COVID.
 At the outset, Robert wanted to make sure the carnival was professional and offered a meaningful experience for the community – at no cost to participants.
 Becoming a corporation was the way to do it.